jcbendernh/ADX-IoT-Analytics-Solution-Accelerator/README.md

     az login
     ```

+    **Note: You must do this step or you will see errors when running the script when connecting to IoT Central**

 2. If you have more than one subscription, select the appropriate one:
     ```bash
     az account set --subscription "<your-subscription>"